 Subject: Effective Date: Revised Date:

-Written Directive System November 22, 2006 April 15, 2021
+Written Directive System November 22, 2006 December 9, 2022

 Title: Pages: Distribution:

 Conduct 6 All Members

+Cross Reference: Chief of Police Approval

-Cross Reference: CALEA Reference Chapter 26 Chief of Police Appro Todd Pinion oval
+CALEA Reference Chapter 26 Todd Pinion

 Law enforcement effectiveness depends upon community respect and confidence.
-Conduct which detracts from this respect and confidence is detrimental to the public interest and is prohibited.
+Conduct that detracts from this respect and confidence is detrimental to the public interest and is prohibited.
 This Department will investigate circumstances suggesting an employee has engaged in unbecoming or prohibited conduct, and will take appropriate action.
 This policy applies to all officers and personnel of this department whether on duty or off, whether within or outside of the jurisdiction of this agency and it is readily available to all agency personnel (CALEA 26.1.1).